kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

     - A. An IAM user is uniquely associated with only one person, however a role is intended to be assumable by anyone who needs it.
     - B. An IAM user has permanent credentials associated with it, however a role has temporary credentials associated with it.
     - C. IAM users are more cost effective than IAM roles.
-    - D. Arole is uniquely associated with only one person, however an IAM user is intended to be assumable by anyone who needs it.
+    - D. A role is uniquely associated with only one person, however an IAM user is intended to be assumable by anyone who needs it.
-    - E. An IAM user has temporary credentials associated withit, however a role has permanent credentials associated with it.
+    - E. An IAM user has temporary credentials associated with it, however a role has permanent credentials associated with it.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, B